jobsaustralia/jobsaustralia.tech/README.md

 # JobsAustralia.tech Job Seekers

-Job matchmaking for job seekers in the Australian IT sector - written in Laravel 5.4.
+Job matchmaking for job seekers in the Australian IT sector - written in Laravel 5.5 (or [5.4](https://github.com/jobsaustralia/jobsaustralia.tech/tree/master)).

 ## Contributors